cynic-net/pactivate/README.md

 ### Files and Directories

+    $PROJDIR/
+    ├ .python               (Optional) Python interpreter for the virtualenv └ requirements.txt      (Optional) Package list for the virtualenv

     $BUILD/
     ├ bootstrap/pactivate/  Independent copies of pip and virtualenv └ virtualenv/           Virtual environment created for the project
-    $PROJDIR/
-    ├ .python               Python interpreter for building virtualenv └ requirements.txt      Packages to be installed in the project virtualenv

-If it exists, `.python` (which is typically a symlink) is used only to install a new virtualenv when there isn't an existing one.
-However, even after this, if it exists it _must always_ point to a valid Python interpreter or pactivate will fail.
-(This is a bug, but probably not worth the complexity to fix.)
+If it exists, `$PROJDIR/.python` (which is typically a symlink) is used only to install a new virtualenv when there isn't an existing one.
+Changing this after the virtualenv has been built will not change the interpreter used in the existing virtualenv.

 ### Command-line options